enerhy/Portfolio/README.md

 ## Visual:
 * **Face Recognition:** FaceNet, Multi-Task Cascaded Convolutional Neural Network and a linear SVC with Kearas
 * **Neuro Style Transfer:** Generating Images based VGG19 implementing Style and Content Loss from intermediate layers and training using TF20 Graph mode
+* **YOLOv2_Object_Detection:** Application of YOLOv2 Object Detection algorithm in Tensorflow 2.x with weights pretrained on the COCO-Dataset.
+The algorithm performs pretty well in detecting and recognizing the 80 classes.
+It could be extended to work on custom classes and to work on video.
+The work uses the work of Allan Zelender and Andrew Ng (Coursera course), however extends them by applying Tensorflow 2.x with some minor additions.
 * **Recognizing Blood Cells disorders:** An exercise of implementing several different CNN type of blocks/layers including: ResNet blocks, Inception blocks, One-to-One convolutions.
 Additionally, partial reuse of pretrained weights on ResNet50 and Inception with self-training of part of the network with early stopping.
 * **Cifar10:** Image Classification with 10 classes.
 Use of basic EDA, Data Augmentation and custom CNN for prediction.
 ## Tabular: